Joint Minkowski Functionals and Bispectrum Constraints on Non-Gaussianity in the CMB: Conclusions

-{\it Conclusions.} We evaluated, for the first time, the full covariance matrix for the Minkowski functional estimator of the local-type primordial non-Gaussianity $\fnlmink$ and the bispectrum estimator $\fnlbisp$.
-We found the correlation coefficient $r=0.33\pm 0.03$, and used it to combine the constraints from the MF and bispectrum (and their respective variances) to obtain the constraint in Eq.~(\ref{eq:fnlcomb}).
+We evaluated, for the first time, the full covariance matrix for the Minkowski functional estimator of the local-type primordial non-Gaussianity $\fnlmink$ and the bispectrum estimator $\fnlbisp$.
+We found the correlation coefficient $r=0.32\pm 0.03$, and used it to combine the constraints from the MF and bispectrum (and their respective variances) to obtain the constraint in Eq.~(\ref{eq:fnlcomb}).
+Combining these two estimators hence provides an alternative to improving their ``optimality'' and leads to combined constraints that are both stronger and more robust.
+Our work can be extended by using more optimal estimators, e.g. the bispectrum estimator described in \cite{Creminelli_limits_WMAP} whose calculation is numerically very challenging, and by applying to the Planck data, which we leave for future work.

 One convenient feature of this work is that, by combining the constraints at the level of MF and bispectrum {\it estimators}, we make the problem tractable: an obvious first approach could be to calculate the covariance between the observed bispectrum and MF themselves, but this is extremely complicated, given that the MF and bispectrum are functions of many scales and/or thresholds.
 Combining the different estimators numerically, as we have done here for the case of local NG, can in principle be rather straightforwardly extended to other types of NG and other cosmological probes.
 This type of approach is therefore likely to become more widespread with new and better data.
-Combining the constraints obtained by bispectrum estimators with those from the Minkowski functionals, as we have done in this paper, provides an alternative to improving the ``optimality'' of these estimators and leads to combined constraints that are both stronger and more robust.